This 1-day Intro to UX course will be held on Saturday, January 6th. Class will run from 10:00 am to 4:00 pm, with a 30-minute break for lunch.

 If you have any questions prior to registering, please contact us at [masked]

-As a UX researcher and content strategist, Melissa Eggleston helps start-ups, non-profits and other organizations craft memorable digital experiences.
+Melissa is a Senior UX Designer with Teamworks in Durham, NC.
 In addition to teaching for GDI, Melissa serves on committees for the Triangle UXPA and the Content Strategy Alliance.
 Previously she worked for Duke University and Bloomberg News.
 Melissa gained her UX and content skills at the UNC-Chapel Hill School of Journalism, where she received her Master's degree.

 Julie Grundy is a Senior UX Designer with Bronto+Oracle with 10 years of experience solving problems to make users' digital experiences more enjoyable.
 Strengths include designing intuitive interfaces that encompass both user and business goals, and clearly communicating those design decisions.
 Using UX research methods, I love to find the answer to the question, “Is this effective?”
 She is also President of Triangle User Experience Professionals Association, co-creator of the Ladies that UX Durham chapter, and loves sharing about the UX field.